vendu/vaaja/usr/games/kraksys/KRAKSYS.md

 You may opt to combine 1 or more spell cards with the attack; the maximum number depends on you magic skill level (throwing the respective dice).

+## Close Combat

+First, you roll opponent reflex die D10.
+In case the opponent has the reflex of 30 %, the reflex-save is successful if the roll is smaller than or equal to 3.

+Second, you roll the success die D10.
+If the roll is smaller than or equal to your success rate, the hit is a success and you continue as follows.

-You now roll the die, then the dice for each spell respectively and add the figures to each other.
+You now roll the attack (ATK) dice, then the hit and success dice for each of the chosen spells respectively and add the figures to each other.

-Next you roll the attack dice and add the points to the current sum of figures to determine the total hit strength of your attack.

-Finally, the opponent rolls their REF-dice (reflex); if successful, the attack is blocked.

 The total damage, if successful, is

-    STR + SPELLS + ATK
+    HIT = STR + ATK + SPELLS

-where STR is your base strength, SPELLS is the sum of your spells, and ATK is the hit.
+where STR is your base strength, ATK is the hit, and SPELLS is the sum of your spell dice.

 In case the points result in a tie, the attacker has advantage and wins.
 The losing runner is removed from the board.